 Swimming in Dortmund: It’s never far to the nearest swimming pool

-Whereas in other cities many swimming pools are closing and fun pools are opening in their place, Dortmund has been trying hard to maintain its range of pools.
+Dortmund is trying to maintain its range of pools.
 This is paying off and dedicated swimmers can still find 50-meter lanes here.
 And if you just want to swim a few laps, you have a relatively large number of pools to choose from in Dortmund.

 Cycling in Dortmund: The perfect route for every taste